shakacode/cypress-on-rails/README.md

 ### for VCR

-This only works when you start the rails server with a single worker and single thread
+This only works when you start the Rails server with a single worker and single thread

 #### setup